Europe

 Britain

 I tried to visit England whenever I could.
-I did a couple of car trips, including one visit to Scotland and Wales.
-In the early 1990s, I did the Coast to Coast trail ~ 190 miles through the scenic northern part of England.
-I loved London and have seen most of its offers over many trips.
+I took a couple of car trips, including one to Scotland and Wales in the Summer of 1989.
+In the early 1990s, I hiked most of the Coast to Coast trail, 190 miles through the scenic northern part of England.
+I loved London and have seen most of its offerings over many trips.

 Back to Top